chaos-polymtl/lethe/doc/source/examples/resolved-cfd-dem/cylinder-with-sharp-interface/cylinder-with-sharp-interface.rst

 The only thing that is left to define is the immersed boundary.
 .. note::

 	At this point, the immersed boundary tool only allows the representation of spherical objects.
-This means the immersed boundary can represent a cylinder in 2D and a spherical shell in 3d.
+This means the immersed boundary can represent a circle in 2D and a spherical shell in 3d.
 We refer to the parameter definition of the immersed boundary in `this <../../../parameters/resolved_cfd-dem/resolved_cfd-dem.html>`_ section of the documentation.

-In this case, we want to define a cylindrical boundary of radius 0.5 center at (8,8) that has no velocity.
+In this case, we want to define a circular boundary of radius 0.5 center at (8,8) that has no velocity.

 .. code-block:: text